-Classes at The Stanton Center are held on the third Saturday of each month, August - May.
-There will be an Opening Eucharist held on the first day of class in August and a Closing Eucharist on the last day of class in May which will also be Graduation for those receiving diplomas.
+Classes at The Stanton Center are held on the third Saturday of each month, August - May, unless noted otherwise.
+There will be a Closing Eucharist on the last day of class in May which will also be Graduation for those receiving diplomas.